Puneeth1996/happy-play-kids-website/readme.md

 May 26

-Have removed testimonials sections from the project.
+Have removed testimonials sections from the project.<br>
-Have removed the previous circle and polygon surface on the leaflet js maps.
+Have removed the previous circle and polygon surface on the leaflet js maps.<br>
-Have made the contents of nav bar properly meanigful
+Have made the contents of nav bar properly meanigful <br>

+9.30pm

+Have completed with the navigation functionality.